jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

 }
 ```

-When you use the `scale` and `translate` properties separately, the `translate` is always applied first, which just happens to be the order we want.
+When you use the `scale` and `translate` properties separately, the `translate` is always applied first—which just happens to be the order we want.

 Job done!